 - 1. Areas with access to a minor arterial, collector, or local streets.
 However, direct vehicular access from individual lots onto a minor arterial will be restricted. - 2.
 Undeveloped areas adjacent to existing lower density developments, or near the fringe of the Urban Growth Boundary. - 3.
 Areas where sensitivity to the natural environment or natural hazards warrant a reduced density.

 Density (6-7 or 10-12 du/ac)

-The purpose of this district is to ensure an efficient use of urban land by providing for the development of medium density housing areas.
-This density would generally fall under the PDR-3 and PDR-4 (or other categories that could work out to this level of density) zoning districts category as outlined in the Development Code.
+The purpose of these districts are to ensure an efficient use of urban land by providing for the development of medium density housing areas.